 Dimitrova has been a member of research teams for various multinational media projects and international media outlets - Financial Times, NBC (U.S.), SBS and Nine News (Australia), Endemol (Germany), SVT (Sweden), NRK (Norway), ORF (Austria), BBC, Channel 4 and The Bureau for Investigative Journalism (U.K.), New Delhi TV (India), Aitomedia (Finland), Organized Crime and Corruption Reporting Project (OCCRP), Global Integrity (U.S.), ICIJ, etc.

-In 2002 she started a large project to find and reunite families from all over the world separated in tragic circumstances from their Bulgarian families.
-She largely used countries’ local databases and records, or contacted local institutions.
-She has so far assisted more than 250 successful reunions worldwide.
+In 2002, she started a large project to find and reunite families from all over the world separated during the Cold War from their Bulgarian families.
+She has assisted more than 250 successful reunions worldwide.